What Exactly Is Chlorophyll Water—And Is It Worth The Hype?

 "Liquid chlorophyll comes in a tincture, and you can add a few drops to some water in the morning," says Cannon.

-Both Cannon and Cole emphasize the importance of quality when selecting a chlorophyll supplement (or any supplement for that matter, as they're not regulated by the FDA).
+Both Cannon and Will Cole, D.C., IFMCP, a functional medicine practitioner, emphasize the importance of quality when selecting a chlorophyll supplement (or any dietary supplement for that matter).
 Look for chlorophyll supplement brands without binders or fillers.
-As for liquid chlorophyll supplements—which are the most convenient for adding to your water—Genestra's Liquid Chlorophyll ($19.50) is a good option.

 Oral doses of 100 to 300 mg 9of chlorophyllin per day in three divided doses have been used safely, but you should always start slowly and work your way up, advises Cannon.

-As for side effects?
-Chlorophyll is generally safe, with no toxic effects being reported in over 50 years of clinical use, although it may cause your poop or urine to be a bit darker in color.
+Chlorophyll is generally safe10, with no toxic effects being reported in over 50 years of clinical use, although it may cause your poop or urine to be a bit darker in color.
 If you choose to get your chlorophyll from a chlorella powder, however, keep in mind that this microalgae also contains vitamin K and iodine, so it shouldn't be taken with blood-thinning medications, warns Cannon.

 How to increase your intake of chlorophyll from whole foods.

-Supplements and trendy chlorophyll waters aren't the only way to boost your intake, though.
+Supplements and trendy chlorophyll waters aren't the only way to boost your intake.
 As a general rule, green vegetables, especially those that are green all the way through (as opposed to green veggies with a whitish or lighter center like broccoli) have the highest chlorophyll content.
 The following foods are great sources of chlorophyll:

 - Green beans